Spotlight

 Location: remote from

-Tech stack: Kubernetes, GCP, Helm, ArgoCD, Docker, Python, Airflow, Terraform, GitHub Actions, Jenkins
+Tech stack: Kubernetes, AWS, ArgoCD, Flux, Docker, Python, Cloudformation, Terraform, GitHub Actions, Jenkins

 Location: based in the office (and remote from home) in San Francisco, CA, USA

-Location: based in the office in Hawthorne, CA, USA
+Location: based in the office (and remote from home) in Bengaluru, IN

 Location: based in the office in New York, NY, USA

-Tech stack: Kubernetes, AWS, Docker, Python, Redis, Pulumi, Terraform, Jenkins
+Tech stack: Kubernetes, AWS, Docker, Terraform, Datadog, Grafana, Prometheus

 Build something